sunpy/sunpy/README.rst

 Stop by our chat room `#sunpy:openastronomy.org`_ if you have any questions.
 Help is always welcome so let us know what you like to work on, or check out the `issues page`_ for the list of known outstanding items.

-For more information on contributing to SunPy, please read our `Newcomers guide`_.
+For more information on contributing to SunPy, please read our `Newcomers' guide`_.

 .. |Open Source Helpers| image:: https://www.codetriage.com/sunpy/sunpy/badges/users.svg
    :target: https://www.codetriage.com/sunpy/sunpy